-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 42 Mobility/Transportation Guideline 8: Transportation Facility Design A.9: Avoid access to development through areas of significantly lower intensity or density if such access would create a significant nuisance. ~ Access to the site is from public rights of way.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 42 Mobility/Transportation Guideline 8: Transportation Facility Design A.9: Avoid access to development through areas of significantly lower intensity or density if such access would create a significant nuisance. √ Access to the site is from 2 public roadways.
 43 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site.
-NA No new roadways are being created.
-44 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity. ~ All types of transportation are being provided for on the site.
+NA No new roadways are being created with this proposal.
+44 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity. ✓ All types of transportation have access to the site.
+Transit is not available.
 45 Livability/Environment Guideline 10: Flooding and Stormwater The proposal's drainage plans have been approved by MSD, and the proposal mitigates negative impacts to the floodplain and minimizes impervious area.
-Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully- developed watershed.
-If streambank restoration or preservation is necessary, the proposal uses best management practices. ~ MSD has no issues with the proposal.
-46 Livability/Environment Guideline 12: Air Quality The proposal has been reviewed by APCD and found to not have a negative impact on air quality. ~ APCD has no issues with the proposal.
-47 Livability/Environment Guideline 13: Landscape Character A.3: The proposal includes additions and connections to a system of natural corridors that can provide habitat areas and allow for migration. ~ There are no natural corridors located in/around the site.
-48 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. ~ The proposal is located in an area served by existing utilities.
-49 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. ✓ LWC and the fire dept. have no issues with the proposal.
+Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully-developed watershed.
+If streambank restoration or preservation is necessary, the proposal uses best management practices. ✓ MSD issues have been resolved.
+46 Livability/Environment Guideline 12: Air Quality The proposal has been reviewed by APCD and found to not have a negative impact on air quality. ✓ APCD has no issues with the proposal.
+47 Livability/Environment Guideline 13: Landscape Character A.3: The proposal includes additions and connections to a system of natural corridors that can provide habitat areas and allow for migration. √ No natural features are evident on the site.
+48 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. √ The proposal is located in an area served by existing utilities.
+49 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. ✓ An adequate water supply is available.

-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 50 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. ~ The health department has no issues with the proposal.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 50 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. ✓ The health department has no issues with the proposal.